Buying A Steel Guitar

 Some musicians are hot-rodding those $99 cheap Chinese import steels.
 On the $79 Rogue, I'd replace the single-coil pickup with something better.
 The stock pickup is really cheap.
 I'm not a pickup expert, so I'm not sure which pickup to use.
 I put a Seymour Duncan in my Artisan (same as the Rogue lap steel) and it sounds a lot better.
 I just randomly picked a pickup, for no particular reason, and it sounds nice.
 I was mostly concerned about just finding something that would fit through the chrome cover without requiring modification of the cover.
 You don't want to grind the cover hole larger for the pickup, because all the chrome plating will peel off and it looks ugly.

-Although I changed out the stock pickup with something better, it's just a standard pickup for an electric guitar; but it doesn't sound anywhere near as nice as a Rickenbacher's horseshoe pickup.
+Although I changed out the stock pickup with something better, it's just a standard pickup for an electric guitar, but it doesn't sound anywhere near as nice as a Rickenbacher's horseshoe pickup.
 Unfortunately, Rickenbacher is hording the patent and won't allow anyone to build horseshoe pickups.
 Cole Clark was building them for awhile, but suddenly stopped.
 Fender has no loyalty to their customers as far as I'm concerned.
 What would it hurt allowing a patent for horseshoe pickups?
 The world's musicians are missing out because of Fender.
 Instead, they sell cheap garbage imported lap steels from China, that sound like CRAP!!!
 It's really pathetic what Fender has done, pursuing greed instead of quality!
 All they care about is money, which is shameful.

 The last thing I changed on mine was the nut.
 I just laid an aluminum nut over the wooden nut to prevent string "twang" (some of the guitars come with a plastic nut which doesn't cause twang as does the wood.
 The string digs into the wood, which causes it not to play correctly).
 But, this is what you get for a $99 steel guitar.
 Still, it's a great deal considering that you get a workable guitar with the legs and a gig-bag.
 Note that some steels don't come with legs, so you have to make sure when ordering if it has legs.
 Without the legs it will be difficult to play the "lap steel" because it doesn't have any felt or non-slide material on the underside as most of the more expensive guitars have.
 It will slide off your lap.
 So I'd recommend the legs definitely for the $99 steel guitar.